simonecesano/KataQueue/README.md

 # KataQueue

-This is a test ground for Minion experiments- README.md
+This is a test ground for Minion experiments

 - lib/Minion/Job/Generator.pm - a job generator for Minion queues
 - lib/Minion/Job/Role/Alerter.pm - a role that alert on finish/fail